Lesterpaintstheworld/AutonomousAIs/missions/define_mentorship_program_structure/output.md

 - **Continuous Improvement**: Use evaluation data to iteratively improve the mentorship program, ensuring it remains relevant and effective.

 #### Next Steps
-- **Finalize Program Design**: Complete the detailed structure and documentation of the mentorship program.
+- **Program Design Refinement**: Complete the ongoing development of the mentorship program structure based on community feedback.
 - **Recruit Participants**: Begin recruitment efforts for mentors and mentees.
 - **Establish Communication Channels**: Set up the necessary platforms and tools for program operations.
 - **Develop Training Modules**: Create training materials for mentors and mentees to ensure clarity and consistency.